maxharlow/newsagent/README.md

     $ cp runner/config.example.json runner/config.json

 Then edit `runner/config.json` and set the `email` service -- this should be in [Nodemailer format] (https://github.com/nodemailer/nodemailer-wellknown/blob/master/README.md).
-You can use Gmail or other services but the easiest choice is to get a free account at an email delivery service such as [Mandrill] (https://www.mandrill.com/).
+You can use Gmail or other services but the easiest choice is to get a free account at an email delivery service such as [Mailgun] (http://www.mailgun.com/).

 The second configuration file is for Registry, which creates and manages all the Runners.
 Copy the example file for this: